wangqiang1588/tfo-graphviz/readme.txt

 == Changelog ==

+= 1.9 -
+* Make some debugging output conditional
+* Fix where that debugging output is stored

 = 1.8 =
 * Fix a packaging error in 1.7.
 * Fix use of hardcoded "/tmp" path.
 (Sam Wilson)